tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 Always use **dark colors on light backgrounds** or **light colors on dark backgrounds**.
 Try to avoid colored text on colored backgrounds.

-**NOTE**: code editors and CLI tools should also have high contrast color themes if you use them during your presentation.
+**NOTE**: code editors and CLI tools should also display high contrast color themes if you use them during your presentation.

 ## Use magnifying tools

 You may show content that cannot be zoomed in, such as:

 - operating system menus;
-- code editors or browser buttons, etc;
+- code editors or browser buttons, etc.

 For content that you cannot control in terms of size, you should use the **accessibility magnifying tools**, available on [**Mac**](https://mcmw.abilitynet.org.uk/macos-mojave-magnifying-screen) and [**Windows**](https://support.microsoft.com/en-us/help/11542/windows-use-magnifier-to-make-things-easier-to-see), to magnify the area that you want to present.